Muhazic/Muhazic/README.md

 My best trait is being hungry for knowledge and wanting to have a diverse set of skills and to be omniscient.
 During my free time I like reading about other subjects such as history, political philosophy, psychology, finance, science and anything else that is non-fiction.
 Owning a car sometimes can be time consuming, as if I'm not already busy enough.
 I make time to work on my own car rather than taking it to the dealer for two reasons.
 It is much cheaper and I enjoy doing manual labor while learning how certain parts work.
 I have a passion for older sports cars, especially Nissan made.

-I have excellent design & coding skills, as well as an ability to convert requirements into exciting online applications.
 </p>
 </div>